metabaRfactory/metabaR_external_data/README.md

 # metabaR external data
-This folder is a repository of external toy data examples for the soil_euk data from the R package metabaR:
+This folder is a repository of external toy data examples for the R package metabaR:

-## Raw data tables for the soil_euk dataset
+## Raw data tables for the `soil_euk` dataset

 ### Basic table inputs
 - litiere_euk_cl97_agg_filt_tax.tab: